 SSSIs are legally protected in England.
 The designation of land as an SSSI allows Natural England to protect it by imposing necessary conservation measures on those owners and land managers who own or manage land within the SSSI.

 If your land is an SSSI, or any other kind of protected area, you have special responsibilities.
 On land which is notified as an SSSI, you must conform to cross compliance requirements to protect and manage your SSSI.
 These requirements are spelt out in the standard of good agricultural and environmental condition (GAEC) 6.
-See full details about GAEC 6 - SSSIs on the RPA website.
+See full details about SSSIs.

 Works on SSSIs